kalyaniuniversity/covidindia/README.md

-﻿# covdata Module
+﻿# covdata.covidindia Module

 **Description**

-This covdata Module has the power to bring all the data related to Covid-19 outbreak in India in a tabular form.
+This covidindia Module has the power to bring all the data related to Covid-19 outbreak in India in a tabular form.
 This module will bring the whole set of raw data in a date-wise and processed format from [the COVID-19 Indian Dataset maintained by University of Kalyani](https://github.com/kalyaniuniversity/COVID-19-Datasets), which will be easier to deal with.

 PyPi Link: [covdata](https://pypi.org/project/covdata/)